 View only the rows that fit certain criteria, depending on what you need by customizing your filtering conditions with multiple conditions.
-In order to create more complicated filtering, we can chain together several conditions.
+To create more complicated filtering, we can chain together several conditions.
+For multiple filter rules, there are two types of logic: AND and OR.
 You can use this method to apply numerous filters at once using the

 To add another condition for a color, click the ‘Add condition’ button.
-Adding a second condition creates a condition group with all the conditions connected via
+Adding a second condition creates a condition workspace with all the conditions connected via

 You can toggle the ‘all disabled’ box to enable or disable all existing fields within the page.
 This will not remove the filters from the table but will only disable them from applying.

 As you activate each filter condition, notice how the aggregated values at the bottom of the screen adjust accordingly to reflect the number of rows visible.